It Is Up To You to Stack the Deck

 - Timely, Effective Decisions by Executives.
 This best practice rounds out the top-five highest correlations to synergy capture objectives, with a 66% success differential.
 In our view, this makes sense from many perspectives.
 Successful integration requires hundreds, if not thousands, of decisions.
 Executives love to preach “speed of integration” but are often not adequately prepared or equipped to make the major decisions in an effective and timely manner.
 Thus, causing a delay, ambiguity – or worse, a vacuum, those other assumptions quickly fill.
 The solution, of course, requires multiple disciplines.
 A productive integration management office that drives the effort.
 A robust reporting/statusing cadence that shines the light of accountability on all integration actions and decisions, to include those needing executive choices, a decision calendaring and analysis process ensuring executives are equipped to decide when time, and the all-important “RAID management process,” which surfaces weekly risks, action items, and decisions needed for immediate attention.

 Finally, let’s circle back to where we started.
 There is no formula, and no cookie-cutter solutions.
 These best practices provide a foundation for success, the proverbial “stacking the deck” in your favor.
 The best acquirers then carefully build on that foundation with a strategic, timely and effective go-to-market strategy, comprehensive sales training and sales team alignment plan, sales-lead triage process to effectively manage acquired product introductions to legacy accounts as well as introducing legacy products to acquired company accounts – and much more, all driven by a fully detailed commercial work-stream integration plan of record.

-Editor’s Note: for more insight about these, and other integration best practices driving business result outcomes, attend our upcoming training program, The Art of M&A® Integration.
+Editor’s Note: for more insight about these, and other integration best practices driving business result outcomes, attend our upcoming training program, The Art of M&A® Executing Integration for Maximum Results.